survivejs/react-book/manuscript/13_troubleshooting.md

 There are a couple of ways to work around this:

-1. Report the package author about the glitch and hope the version range will be expanded
+1. Report the package author about the glitch and hope the version range will be expanded.
 2. Resolve the conflict by settling to a version that satisfies the peer dependency.
 Ie. in this case we could fix `eslint` to version `0.23` (`"eslint": "0.23"`) and everyone should be happy.
 3. Fork the package, fix the version range and point at your custom version.
 In this case you would have `"<package>": "<github user>/<project>#<reference>"` kind of declaration at your dependencies.